threedworld-mit/tdw/Documentation/misc_frontend/depth.md

 # Depth Maps

-Depth passes are image that include depth information into pixel colors.
+Depth passes are image that encode depth information into pixel colors.
 To receive a depth pass, you need to add an avatar to the scene, set the pass masks to include `_depth`, and then request images:

 ```python
 import numpy as np